sourcegraph/deploy-sourcegraph/docs/configure.md

 ## Configure a storage class

-TODO: the default storage class is typically spinny disks, not SSDs.
-Up until now, install instructions have instructed to use SSDs.
-This could have perf implications.
-This might be important enough to include in the main install instructions.

 Sourcegraph relies on the default storage class of your cluster.
 If your cluster does not have a default storage class or if you wish to use a different storage class for Sourcegraph, then you need to update all PersistentVolumeClaims with the name of the desired storage class.

 ```bash